alkesh26/blog/content/posts/leetcode-merge-k-sorted-lists.md

 description: Merge k sorted linked lists into a single list using C++, Golang, and JavaScript.
 date: 2023-05-21
 hashtags: ["leetcode", "algorithms", "golang", "cpp", "javascript"]
-categories: "leetcode - merge all the k sorted lists into one single linked-list and return it, c++, golang, javascript"
+categories: "merge all the k sorted lists into one single linked-list and return it, c++, golang, javascript"
 ---

 ## Problem statement